From Atiyah Classes to Homotopy Leibniz Algebras: Introduction

 \section{Introduction}

 The Atiyah class of a holomorphic vector bundle $E$ over a complex manifold $X$, as initially introduced by Atiyah~\cite{Atiyah}, constitutes the obstruction to the existence of a holomorphic connection on said holomorphic vector bundle.
 It is constructed in the following way.
-The vector bundle $\jet{}{E}$ of jets (of order 1) of holomorphic sections of $E\to X$ fits into the canonical short exact sequence $0\to T^*_X\otimes E\to\jet{}{E}\to E\to 0$ of holomorphic vector bundles (over the complex manifold $X$).
-The Atiyah class of $E\to X$ is the extension class $\alpha_E\in\Ext^1_{X}(E,T^*_X\otimes E) \cong H^1(X;T^*_X\otimes\End E)$ of this short exact sequence~\cite{Atiyah,Kapranov}.
+The vector bundle $\jet{}{E}$ of jets (of order 1) of holomorphic sections of $E\to X$ fits into the canonical short exact sequence

+of holomorphic vector bundles (over the complex manifold $X$).
+The Atiyah class of $E\to X$ is the extension class